-Oolong tea from Guangdong, China・April 2016・老叢茉莉香・EU standard conventional
+Oolong tea from Guangdong, China・April 2022・老叢茉莉香・EU standard conventional

 This rare oolong comes from the Phoenix mountain range in eastern Guangdong Province, China.
-The garden is located at 1100m on a peak called Wudong Shan, the most prized oolong producing area in the Phoenix range.
+The garden sits atop a 1100m peak called Wudong Shan, the most prized oolong producing area in the Phoenix range.

 This tea’s unique aromatic character is an expression of a particular mother tree.
-Once that character and expression is identified, that plant is cloned and propagated to ensure that the genetic make-up of the plant does not change with each successive generation.
-In China, these oolongs are called “Dan Cong,” meaning single grove or single origin, a term that refers to this method of cultivar isolation and propagation.
-Today, over 100 aromatic profiles exists.
+Once identified, the plant is cloned for its particular characteristics and propagated to ensure that the genetic make-up of the plant does not change with each successive generation.
+In China, these oolongs are called dancong, meaning single grove or single origin, a term that refers to this method of cultivar isolation and propagation.
+Today, over 100 aromatic profiles exist.

-The most distinctive characteristic of this cultivar is in its name: this tea tastes as if it were scented with summer jasmine flowers.
-It isn’t.
-The sweet scent comes solely from its leaves and skilled processing that accentuates that scent.
+The most distinctive characteristic of this cultivar is in its name.
+Though this tea tastes as if it were scented with summer jasmine flowers, it isn’t.
+The sweet jasmine fragrance comes solely from its leaves and skilled processing that accentuates that scent.